Feb 03 2025 22 mins

 [email protected]

-The Mind of a Child leans into early child development to encourage and equip parents to raise their kids to love God and love others.
-Discussions are tailored for parents of children 8 and younger but are relevant for all parents.
-Your hosts are Leslie Dudley Corbell and Diane Doucet Matthews.
+The Mind of a Child is an early child development podcast that exists to encourage and equip parents to raise their kids to love God and love others.
+If you're looking for Biblical principles, practical parenting solutions, and science-backed research, our discussions are specifically tailored for you.
+Our hosts are Leslie Dudley Corbell and Diane Doucet Matthews, who each have a combined 50+ years of experience in the early child parenting space.